 Desperate, humanity creates their most powerful weapon against AlphaCore: Productnoid Omega Boost, a giant robot which can pierce AlphaCore's defenses, use the time machine AlphaCore stole, and prevent it from altering history.

-A highly popular Rail Shooter by Polyphony Digital released for the PlayStation in 1999.
-A fast-paced game, it was hailed as having one of the best graphics engines for the system, and is considered by many to be one of the best Macross-style mecha games produced, though it was a short game.
-It is considered a Sleeper Hit due to poor marketing but high game ratings.
+Omega Boost was hailed as having one of the best graphics engines for the PS1, with parts of the game able to maintain 60fps, and is considered by many to be one of the best Macross-style mecha games produced.
+It is considered a Sleeper Hit due to poor marketing but high ratings.

 The game contains examples of:

 - Virtually everything about the backstory is taken from the manual, the in-game cutscenes offer little-to-no details on how the conflict between humanity and AlphaCore began, or even what "AlphaCore" itself even is.

 - The name of the rival mech from Zones 2 and 7 is "Beta Boost", and the name of the Sub-Boss mech from Zone 3 is "Herbarcher".
 This is only revealed via the cases of the action figures.

 - Ambiguous Ending: Lester succeeds in replacing the infected vacuum tube in ENIAC, which prevents AlphaCore from ever coming into existence in the first place.
 The credits roll immediately after this happens, without revealing if the future has been rewritten or not.

 - Attack Its Weak Point: The only way to deal permanent damage to Zone 8's Sub-Boss is by attacking the red cone-shaped object on its back.

 - Attack Reflector: In the Last Zone, AlphaCore is encased in a translucent barrier that blocks Omega Boost's homing lasers, and is also orbited by eight glowing orbs that block the Vulcan gun.